eloqdata/eloq-website/website/blog/2024-08-11-data-substrate/index.md

 </div>
 </p>

 - _Consistency and fault tolerance_.
-Data substrate maintains the same invariant as RDBMS: (1) a changed data item cannot be evicted from the tx map until it is flushed to the persistent store, and (2) A fail-over node of the tx map cannot start serving unless unflushed data items are recovered in the tx map from the log.
+Data substrate maintains the same invariant as RDBMS: (1) a changed data item cannot be evicted from the TxMap until it is flushed to the persistent store, and (2) A fail-over node of the TxMap cannot start serving unless unflushed data items are recovered in the TxMap from the log.

 <p align="center">
 <div style={{ width: '600px', textAlign: 'center' }}>